keijiro/SonarFx/README.md

 License
 -------

 Provided under the MIT license.
-See the comment in the sourcecode for further information.
+See the comment on the source code for further information.